wp-plugins/floating-login/readme.txt

 3. Settings Page

 == Changelog ==
+= 1.2.1 =
+* Added option to change what corner element shows in
+* Added option to change the register text to show "register" or the users user name
+* Cleaned up the files and code a bit

 = 1.1.1 =
 * Fix for the "disable register link" button
 * Added the ability to change the login and the logout landing pages